Peter J. Schraeder

 -

-2,079 fall 2024 classes, including roughly 88% of all Core Curriculum classes taken by students from across all 13 Loyola schools and colleges.
+2,000+ classes each semester, including roughly 88% of all Core Curriculum classes taken by students from across all thirteen Loyola schools and colleges.

 Accomplishments as Dean since July 2020